FarronF/limerick-council-meetings/meetings/2024/09/19-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 18 July 2024.md

 The Senior Engineer for Strategy and Non LA Housing also provided an update for the

+Elected Members on other developments in the area including:
+---
-Elected Members on other developments in the area including:---  Construction commenced on units in Kilfinane in Easter
+ Construction commenced on units in Kilfinane in Easter

  9 units in Ballylanders have gone to tender